 Every year our tree is decorated almost entirely with homemade Christmas ornaments.
 We have those traditional ball ornaments on our tree and lots of lights, but other than that, it’s pretty much all handmade.

-Christmas is around the corner, so I thought I’d put together a post of Christmas ornaments that for the the whole family to make.
+Christmas is around the corner, so I thought I’d put together a post of Christmas ornaments for the the whole family to make.

 Ornaments that are both easy and fun to make as well as beautiful on the tree.